Articles

 I also considered nanoc, since it sounds so powerful.
 But I chose to learn the simpler Jekyll first.

 After setting up this site, I found the existence of Octopress, a helpful framework based on Jekyll.
 It features a semantic HTML5 template, Disqus Comments support, beautiful syntax highlightings, and many more.
 Using it would surely make the building process easier.
-I wish I could know this earlier, but I also learned a lot through building the site from the scratch.
+I wish I could know this earlier, but I also learned a lot through building the site from scratch.

 There’s still a lot more to do, but right now I’d like to call it a day.